iu-oi/Snake86/readme.md

 `snake86.exe`

----

-***how to play***
+## gameplay

-- Use WASD to steer your snake.
+Use W, A, S, D to steer your snake.

-- 1 apple = 1 score = 1 body length
+1 apple = 1 score = 1 body length

-- Hitting the wall or your body is fatal.
+Hitting the wall or your body is fatal.

----

 ***HAVE FUN!!!***